MrDanielHarka/note-app/docs/project/documentation.md

 They communicated over Microsoft Teams, Discord, Facebook/Messenger, email, phone and in person when they had the opportunity to meet and shared documents over Git/GitHub and Microsoft Onedrive.

 Plans were made in Microsoft Lists and Google Sheets and those were followed more or less, to be able to finish the project on time.
-Joseph and Daniel are both hard working, so completing the tasks in time did not seem to be a problem, even though they did encounter quite a few challenges and difficulties.
+Jozsef and Daniel are both hard working, so completing the tasks in time did not seem to be a problem, even though they did encounter quite a few challenges and difficulties.

 [Top ↑](#top)